Inflation has patients delaying medical care, risking their health

 In some cases, she says it’s cheaper to pay for health services and prescriptions in cash even if you have insurance.
 That option can spare consumers the headache of confusing billing practices on the backend.

-Dr. Zimmermann also recommended asking for generic drugs when it comes to medication, which are often more affordable and just as effective as newer, name-brand alternatives.
+Dr. Zimmermann also recommended asking for generic drugs when it comes to medication, which is often more affordable and just as effective as newer, name-brand alternatives.